pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

     sudo mkdir -p /etc/opt/chrome/policies/managed

-Next step&nbsp;: &nbsp;Copy the file "policy.json" into this newly created directory.
+Next step&nbsp;: &nbsp;Copy one of the files "policy.json" into this newly created directory.

+## Difference between both ZIP archives

+- Custom Policies for Chromium-based Browsers.zip&nbsp;: &nbsp;The 'Secure DNS' (DoH) setting in those Chromium-based browsers will be set to 'Google Public DNS'.
+Support for MV2 extensions will also be extended.
-**_=&gt; Please also note that the 'Secure DNS' setting in Chromium/Chrome will be grayed out, since this policy coincidentally interferes with it._**
+- ExtensionManifestV2Availability = 2.zip&nbsp;: &nbsp;Only extends support for MV2 extensions.
+The 'Secure DNS' (DoH) setting in those Chromium-based browsers will be disabled and grayed out, since this 'managed' policy also disables 'Secure DNS'.